trusty-editor/design/code-design/high-level-overview.md

-# A high leval overview of trusty's code design
+# A high level overview of trusty's code design

-At its highest leval, trusty is made out of a trait and two structures, `FrontEnd`, `BackEnd`, and `Editor`
+At its highest level, trusty is made out of a trait and two structures, `FrontEnd`, `BackEnd`, and `Editor`

 ## FrontEnd
 The `FrontEnd` is responsible for receiving events from the user, converting them into a member of the `Event` enum, and dispatching them to the `Editor`.
 It is also responsible for displaying the UI of the editor and prompting the user when necessary.
 This is a trait that can be implemented by several structures to allow for multiple front ends.